Wolfram von Richthofen: Battle of Britain

 Operations over the Channel were successful.
 Although Richthofen's force severely over-claimed the number of ships sunk, they did succeed in forcing the Royal Navy to suspend convoys through the Channel temporarily, as well as forcing it to abandon Dover as a base.
 On 8 August 1940, during one of the last operations against shipping, his airmen claimed 48,500 tons of shipping sunk in one operation.
 The actual number was just 3,581 tons.

 In mid-August, the Luftwaffe was ready to begin the main assault over the British mainland.
-The campaign opened on 13 August 1940, christened Adlertag (Eagle Day), by Hermann Göring.
-The entire day met with repeated German failures, in communication, intelligence, and coordination.
+The campaign opened on 13 August 1940, christened Adlertag (Eagle Day) by Hermann Göring.
+The entire day met with repeated German failures in communication, intelligence, and coordination.
 The objective of the raids, Fighter Command's airfields, remained unscathed.
 Cloudy skies were largely responsible for the failure of the raids.

 On 18 August, a large group of air battles led the day to be called "The Hardest Day".
 On that day, Richthofen sent his units against airfields in southern England.
 Faulty intelligence meant all those hit by his units were unimportant.
 StG 77 struck at Fleet Air Arm bases, which had little to do with Fighter Command.
 In the process, the Geschwader took heavy losses.

 Richthofen was not so much shocked by total Ju 87 losses, which were running at a bearable 15 per cent, assuming the raids were getting results and the battle short, but he was alarmed at the near destruction of an entire Gruppe, a loss rate which ran at 50 per cent.
-It required a rethink of the types to be used in the campaign.
+It required a rethink of the aircraft types to be used in the campaign.
 The Battle of Britain amounted to a defeat for the Ju 87.
 The Ju 87s were removed from the battle, and were limited to small-scale attacks on shipping until the spring, 1941, by which time the Battle of Britain was over and the air war over Britain (The Blitz) was winding down.
 Richthofen's force flew 100 sorties in October, compared to the 100 per day in July 1940.
-In December 1940, Fliegerkorps VIII ended its Ju 87s operations and entered intensive winter training to be ready for the resumption of operations in the spring.
+In December 1940, Fliegerkorps VIII ended its Ju 87 operations and entered intensive winter training to be ready for the resumption of operations in the spring.